zicht/z/res/doc/tutorial.md

 the first and second form will come in handy as your tasks become more and more atomic.

 ### Task input ###
-If you add a 'set' section to the task, you will define variables or task input:
+If you add an 'args' section to the task, you will define variables or task input:

 ```
 tasks: